one-data-model/language/sdf.md

 An Object "foo" is defined in the default namespace, with an ID of 3001, containing a property "foo.bar", with an ID of 5150 and of type boolean.

 ## Identifier name resolution

-### $ref and JSON Pointer
+### JSON Pointer and Reference Objects
 Name references in SDF are resolved using JSON Pointer.
-That is, every name reference is the value of a "$ref" statement and includes a JSON Pointer reference.
+That is, every name reference includes a JSON Pointer reference.

+The keyword "$ref" is used in a definition to copy all of the qualities of the referenced definition, indicated by the included JSON pointer, into the newly formed definition.

 For example, this reference :
 ```
 "temperatureProperty": {
   "$ref": "#/odmData/temperatureData"
 }
 ```
+Creates a new definition "temperatureProperty" that contains all of the qualities defined in the definition at /odmData/temperatureData.

+If a JSON Pointer is used without the "$ref" tag, it simply points to an SDF element.
+See the sections on "odmRequired" for an example.

 ### Namespace Prefix

 Compact URI, or CURI, notation may be used to refer to definitions in another namespace.
 Names are resolved by expanding the prefix using the value for that prefix which is defined in the "namespace" section.
 For example, if a namespace prefix is defined: